reframejs/reframe/docs/overview.template.md

 ### Why Reframe?

-Reframe has been designed with following focus on (in order)
+Reframe has been designed with following focus on
- 1. Ease of Use
+ - Ease of Use
- 2. Customization
+ - Customization
- 3. Performance
+ - Performance

 ##### Ease of Use